Skip to main content

 Author: Esther King, 22 July 2021

 What comes to mind when you hear the word ‘banquet’?
-Glittering chandeliers, golden goblets full of wine, a table groaning under the weight of delicious delicacies, people decked out in their finest clothes reclining on chaises longues and feasting to their hearts’ content?
-Entertainment, ceremony and celebration with no expense spared?
+Perhaps you picture glittering chandeliers, golden goblets full of wine and a table groaning under the weight of delicious delicacies.
+Perhaps you imagine people decked out in their finest clothes, reclining on chaises longues and feasting to their hearts’ content.
+Perhaps you think of entertainment, ceremony and celebration with no expense spared.

-Having used one kind of familiar imagery at the beginning of Psalm 23 – describing the LORD as a shepherd to acknowledge his care, protection and guidance – David shifts to another familiar picture to illustrate the LORD as loving and generous host to his people.
+Having used one kind of familiar imagery at the beginning of Psalm 23 – describing the Lord as a shepherd to acknowledge his care, protection and guidance – David shifts to another familiar picture to illustrate the Lord as a loving and generous host to his people.

 The reference to a banquet would have had many connotations for people in the ancient Near East.
 Banquets or feasts were extremely important cultural practices with a number of purposes – more often than not, framed in a religious context and having to do with group identity.
 People sacrificed to their gods at banquets – a group act, making a public performance and expression of their religion.

 And this wasn’t just a pagan concept.
-Reading from the Old Testament about the sacrificial system and the feasts commanded by God for his people to observe, we can see the role of feasts in gathering the people of God to acknowledge and honour him together whilst also being blessed as they participate.
+Reading from the Old Testament about the sacrificial system and the feasts commanded by God for his people to observe, we can see the role of feasts in gathering the people of God to acknowledge and honour him together while also being blessed as they participated.

 Feasts were also social and political events where the wines and foods served, the guest list, the calibre of entertainment and the quality of discussion directly related to the status, power and influence of the host.
 In post-meal high spirits, people would debate, plot, boast or simply revel together.
 It was an opportunity to network and a source of pride.